marekhummel/ferrunitas/README.md

 ## Limitations / Notes
-* Internal storage uses `f64`; typical floating point caveats apply, see examples/misc.rs.
+* Internal storage uses `Real`, either `f32` or `f64` depending on installed feature; typical floating point caveats apply, see examples/misc.rs.
 * Rounding / formatting of display values is a caller concern, however usual format specifiers are respected.
 * Offsets are supported for temperature scales, but are quite limited in usage besides simple conversion.